joellord/cli-slides/README.md

 ### Frame metadata

-You can specify what to display at the top of the slides, in the center by setting the `frame.top.center` property.
-CLI-slides will try to find a matching property in the deck definition or will display the text as a specified.
+You can specify content to display centered at the top with the `frame.top.center` property.
+First, `cli-slides` will attempt to find a property matching the value you set, but if one doesn't exist, it will display the specified text.

 You can also customize the bottom part.
 The bottom section takes up to two lines.
 The `frame.bottom.left` and `frame.bottom.center` properties both take a string (for a single line) or an array of strings (if you need two lines).
 The strings can either be the property to display in the deck definition file or some text to be displayed.